Every business has some sort of sales and marketing department, which means that there are sales consultant jobs in most companies.

 Most sales consultants will have a particular territory or segment of the market to deal with, and they need to identify potential clients in this area and develop relationships with them.

-A sales consultant will generally have a sales target to reach each month and a good way of achieving this is to find new clients.
+A sales consultant or sales associate will generally have a sales target to reach each month and a good way of achieving this is to find new clients.
 If you can identify a new market segment, it can lead to a big rise in sales figures.

 The most successful sales consultants are positive and upbeat, and give their customers a service that has a personal touch.

 A happy customer is a customer who will return for repeat business or recommend your company to friends and colleagues.
 So it’s important for sales consultants to have good after-sales relationships.